-Race Medical Directors and health professionals will have the opportunity to improve their knowledge and race-day management skills through WORLD ATHLETICS-IIRM Race Emergency Medicine Courses.
+Race Medical Directors and health professionals will have the opportunity to improve their knowledge and race-day management skills through the World Athletics Race Emergency Medicine Courses.

-WORLD ATHLETICS-IIRM Race Emergency Medicine Courses, are one-day courses combining theory and practice, with the objective of providing participants with the ability to manage various health-related scenarios during endurance events.
+World Athletics Race Emergency Medicine Courses are one-day courses combining theory and practice, with the objective of providing participants with the ability to manage various health-related scenarios during endurance events.
 Courses are organized in conjunction with major road races and World Athletics events, to give participants the opportunity to volunteer in the medical facility and observe the work done by the hosting medical staff during the race.
 The e-learning part of this teaching is indivisible from the practical part.

 Participation in courses is limited to 30 people, as the practical part of the course will be delivered through small groups, and participants’ interaction is a fundamental part of the learning process.

-Starting from January 1st 2021, World Athletics will no longer accept Label applications submitted by road races whose Medical Director is unable to demonstrate participation to at least one WORLD ATHLETICS-IIRM Race Emergency Medicine Course (or other World Athletics-IIRM recognised educational activity) in 2019 or 2020.
+Starting from January 1st 2021, World Athletics will no longer accept Label applications submitted by road races whose Medical Director is unable to demonstrate participation to at least one World Athletics Race Emergency Medicine Course (or other World Athletics recognised educational activity) in 2019 or 2020.

-Medical Directors of Label Road Races will be required to demonstrate participation to at least one Race Emergency Medicine Course (or other World Athletics-IIRM recognised educational activity) every 2 years, as part of their continuing medical education.
+Medical Directors of Label Road Races will be required to participate in at least one Race Emergency Medicine Course (or other World Athletics recognised educational activity) every 2 years, as part of their continuing medical education.

 Race organizers will be required to include the name of the Medical Director who holds such participation certificate(s) when applying for a World Athletics Label.

-Participation is free of charge for Race Medical Directors of all World Athletics label road races and will receive registration priority (Accommodation and transportation costs to the REMC location are at the expense of the participant).
-All healthcare professionals, interested in medical care in endurance events, are welcome to register (registration fee $200 USD), and their participation will be confirmed upon availability of places and on a first come first served basis.
+Participation in the course is free of charge for Race Medical Directors of all World Athletics label road races and will receive registration priority (accommodation and transportation costs to the REMC location are at the expense of the participant).
+All healthcare professionals interested in medical care in endurance events are welcome to register; however, their participation is based on availability of spots and is offered on a first-come first-served basis.